Ampersand

 There is one thing you need to know about statistics: they are fascinating.

-Start the explanation or continuation with a capital letter if it is a formal quote that is a full sentence, or more than one sentence.
+Start the explanation or continuation with a capital letter if it is a formal quote that is a full sentence.

 There is one thing you need to know about statistics: “A better thing has never been created,” said the Chief Statistician.